 They exist outside the formal authority system and without any set rigid rules.
 Though officially unrecognized, they exist in the shadow of the formal structure as a network of personal and social relations that must be understood and respected by the management.

-Informal work groups are based upon socio-psychological support and reasoning and depend upon member’s interaction, communication, personal likings and dislikings and social contacts within as well as outside the organization.
+Informal work groups are based upon socio-psychological support and reasoning and depend upon the member’s interaction, communication, personal likings, and dislikings and social contacts within as well as outside the organization.
 How powerful these informal groups can be seen from the fact that if one member of the group is fired, sometimes all workers go on strike in support of that member of the group.

 The bonds between members are very strong and bring in a sense of belonging and togetherness.
 This togetherness can have a powerful influence on productivity and job satisfaction since employees motivate each other and share each other’s burden by training those who are new and by looking up to old timers for guidance, advice, and assistance.

 Informal groups may have their own leaders and followers, group goals, social roles, and working patterns.
 They have their own unwritten rules and a code of conduct that every member implicitly accepts.